Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

 2. Having a pet does make you happier, if selfies are anything to go by by Verve Search

-Using Microsoft Azure we wanted to see whether the many selfies that exist of pet owners and their pets show a happier image than a standard image of someone without a pet.
+Using Microsoft Azure in a case study, we wanted to see whether the many selfies that exist of pet owners and their pets show a happier image than a standard image of someone without a pet.

 By comparing an anonymous sample of tens of thousands of pet owner selfies to standard selfies of people, we could compare the average level of emotions displayed in either category of picture.